quantopian/zipline/README.rst

 -  GNU/Linux 64-bit
 -  OSX 64-bit
+-  Windows 64-bit

 .. note::

-   Windows may work; however, it is currently untested.
+   Windows 32-bit may work; however, it is not currently included in continuous integration tests.

 Quickstart
 ==========